 Both federal and state laws come into play on drug trafficking cases.
 There is a multitude of federal drug laws on the books, plus each state also has its own set of drug laws.
 Many state laws are modeled after the federal laws and provide minimum sentencing standards for offenders.
 Lawmakers generally pass these laws to deter the major drug cartels, but more often it is the lower level dealers that get prosecuted.
 Indeed, the controversy around drug trafficking laws is that a petty drug dealer can often face a longer sentence than violent criminals.

-Have A Free Consultation With An Attorney
+Get Matched With An Attorney